 ‘Got you,’ said Mortissant as his suspicions are proved correct and the girl runs into his waiting arms.

 He ignores her scream as he drags the little bitch up the wall with his blade in front of her eyes where she can see it.
 Much closer and he doubted he’d be able to stop.
 He wanted to find out how much of his blood really was in her, how much he was really being asked to sacrifice.
 The Countess they’d found on her raft had never told him how many others she’d had not even when he’d told her he was leaving – sick of the sight of yet another young corpse that needed clearing away.
 He brought his face close so his daughter can see his eyes.

 ‘Give her back to me…now.’

 There’s a nudge down where Mortrissant’s guts nestle.
-He doesn’t have to look to know what it is, it isn’t like it’s the first time.
+He doesn’t have to look to know its a knife, it isn’t like it’s the first time.

 ‘You little whore.’